BOARD OF DIRECTORS

 IN THIS PRACTICE

-Our process is both comprehensive and relentless.
-We’re not interested in finding any CEO; we’re interested in the perfect one.
-As masters of fit, we recognize that we are not only looking for someone to lead an organization, but we see the bigger picture—that we are changing people’s lives, both atop the company and throughout its ranks.
-It’s a mission we take seriously, and one that fills us with pride when we see what our leaders go on to do for their respective organizations.
-(For a look at how some of our placements have transformed their companies, see our Success Stories portal.)
+Our search process is comprehensive and relentless.
+We are determined to place CEOs who are committed to making a lasting impact.
+As masters of purpose-driven leadership, we are not only looking for someone to lead an organization, but we see the bigger picture — that we are changing people’s lives, both atop the company and throughout communities.
+It is a mission we take seriously and one that fills us with pride when we see what our leaders go on to do for their respective organizations.

 IN THIS PRACTICE